Student Research Symposium

 (5) References (0.2 page): 4-5 major references for the work cited in the paper.

-Disclaimer: For people without IEEE access, some sample 2-page posters are provided below which were accepted in HiPC2023.
+Disclaimer: For people without IEEE access, some sample 2-page posters are provided here which were accepted in HiPC 2024.

 A two-page abstract of the selected posters will be published in the HiPC Workshop proceedings in IEEE Xplore.
 This will provide students with the flexibility to publish an extended version of their paper at other venues after benefiting from reviewer feedback.
-The papers are reviewed by at least three independent reviewers.
-Papers will be judged on technical merit, quality, relevance to the symposium, and related parameters.
+The papers will be reviewed by the reviewers and will be judged on technical merit, quality, relevance to the symposium, and related parameters.
 Plagiarism is prohibited in any form, especially verbatim reproduction from other published works.
 Plagiarized papers will be rejected, and the corresponding department and institution will be notified.

 As per IEEE guidelines, the use of artificial intelligence (AI)–generated text in an article needs to be disclosed in the acknowledgements section of any submitted paper.
 The sections of the paper that use AI-generated text should have a citation to the AI system used to generate the text.
 For more information, please click here.

 Facilities for displaying posters will be made available, and the exact specifications of the poster size will be provided later.
 At least one student author of each accepted paper must register and attend the conference to present their work.
-Papers with no- shows will be retroactively rejected.
+In addition, authors of a few selected posters will get a chance to present their work in the form of lightning talks.
+Papers with no-shows will be retroactively rejected.

 TRAVEL SUPPORT: